Stormy Daniels: Career

 Daniels's first experience as a stripper occurred when she was 17 and visiting a friend at a strip club; she was convinced to perform a "guest set".
 She began stripping for money at the Gold Club in Baton Rouge and became a featured entertainer with Continental Theatrical Agency in September 2000.
-She chose her stage name Stormy Daniels to reflect her love of American rock band Mötley Crüe, whose bassist, Nikki Sixx, named his daughter Storm.
+She chose her stage name Stormy Daniels to reflect her love of American rock band Mötley Crüe, whose bassist, Nikki Sixx, named his daughter Storm, and that her father considered naming her Stormy before her mother's choice of Stephanie.

-In 2004, Daniels won the Best New Starlet Award from Adult Video News, which was a surprise to Daniels, who had made a $500 bet with another actress that Jesse Jane would win.
-She has directed for Wicked since 2004.

-Daniels has appeared with performers such as Randy Spears, Julian and Brendon Miller, to whom she was married and who edited about half of her movies.
+According to Daniels, her career as pornographic actress started in 2002 with scenes for Sin City and Wicked Pictures.
+In 2004, Daniels won the Best New Starlet Award from Adult Video News, which was a surprise to Daniels herself, who had made a $500 bet with another actress that Jesse Jane would win.
+She has directed for Wicked since 2004.Daniels has appeared with performers such as Randy Spears, Julian and Brendon Miller, to whom she was married and who edited about half of her movies.
 Daniels was inducted into the AVN Hall of Fame on January 18, 2014, and was inducted into the XRCO Hall of Fame on April 16, 2014.
-Her directorial work that year earned fourteen AVN Award nominations including a nomination for Best Safe Sex Scene for her performance with Brendon Miller in François Clousot's First Crush.
+Her directorial work that year earned 14 AVN Award nominations including a nomination for Best Safe Sex Scene for her performance with Brendon Miller in François Clousot's First Crush.

-In 2018, Daniels toured strip clubs as part of a "Make America Horny Again" tour.
+Daniels toured strip clubs as part of a 2018 "Make America Horny Again" tour.
 She was given the key to the city of West Hollywood, California, on "Stormy Daniels Day", May 23, 2018.
 Daniels was named to host the 2019 XBIZ Awards.

 Mainstream appearances

 United States

+Daniels also appeared in erotic films, such as The Witches of Breastwick (2005), and other non-pornographic productions.

 Daniels appeared in an episode of Real Sex where she is seen participating in 2001 Miss Nude Great Plains Contest.
 She appeared in Pornucopia in 2004.
 In early 2007, she appeared in Dirt on the FX Network, where she played a stripper who helps to set up a basketball player played by Rick Fox.
 Later in 2007, Daniels appeared in Maroon 5's music video for their song "Wake Up Call" as a pole dancer.
+In 2009 in one episode of Party Down, where she played a pornographic actress.

-She appears in the film The 40-Year-Old Virgin (2005), when the main character (Steve Carell) watches her in the video Space Nuts: Episode 69—Unholy Union and then tries dreaming about her.
+The actress appears in the film The 40-Year-Old Virgin (2005), when the main character (played by Steve Carell) watches her in the video Space Nuts: Episode 69—Unholy Union and then tries dreaming about her.
 She appears in the film Knocked Up (2007) as a lap dancer.

-She appeared on Saturday Night Live as herself on May 5, 2018.
+Daniels appeared on Saturday Night Live in the cold open as herself May 5, 2018.
 She appeared as a model in artist Nika Nesgoda's 2002 photographic series Virgin, portraying the Virgin Mary.
+In 2020, she appeared as a guest on The Eric Andre Show.